 Davies is one of the residents of the Makululu Street Boys’ Home.
 Before that, he would disappear from home, collect plastic bottles, play games and smell glue.
 This was his childhood until 2018, when he ended up in Ciloto, where poor, abandoned and neglected children receive help.

 Davies did not recognize his biological father.
 His mother got into a relationship with another man, and despite having two children, they decided to break up.
-Davies’ mother looked after five children, but did not cope with raising them and keeping the house.
-Davies liked to play PlayStation in the city, but he needed the money for that.
+Davies’ mother looked after five children, but could not cope with raising them and keeping the house.
+Davies liked to play PlayStation, but he needed money for that.
 He started collecting plastic bottles with another boy.
 His everyday life began to be closely related to the street.
 He treated his mother badly, so her relatives decided to ask her stepfather for help.
 Davies went on vacation with him, but he did not feel well treated and accepted there.
-After returning, he returned to his old habits, and in order not to think about his problems, his behavior and not to feel sad, he began to smell the glue.
+After returning, he returned to his old habits, and in order not to think about his problems, his behavior and not to feel sad, he began to smell glue.
 It was an escape.
 Two things kept him in the street: money and glue.
 This was his life in 2016.
 At the same time, there were ongoing actions, a fundraiser for children from Africa, specifically for those from Kabwe and the Makululu slum district.
 In July 2017, the first street boys moved to the orphanage.

 Your help to Africa